Bibek199/VoxelNext_Projektarbeit/README.md

 ### Experimental Results

-The below results are for the Moderate categorz of classes at 40 Recall Positions.
+The below results are for the Moderate category of classes at 40 Recall Positions.

 | KITTI Object Detection 3D     |  Set |  Car |  Ped |   Cyc  | Link|
 |---------------|:----:|:----:|:----:|:-----------:|:----------:|